Skip to main content

 ghiblis grand warehouse

-Ghibli’s Grand Warehouse is “a large warehouse full of Ghibli secrets”, home to “exhibitions of works, rooms where children can play, video exhibition rooms, cafes and shops”.
+Ghibli’s Grand Warehouse is “a large warehouse full of Ghibli secrets”, home to a small cinema, playgrounds, shops, cafés and immersive exhibits.

-At Dondoko Forest, visitors will “enter the world of My Neighbor Totoro at Satsuki and Mei’s house”.
+At Dondoko Forest, visitors can “enter the world of My Neighbor Totoro at Satsuki and Mei’s house”.
 The surrounding area serves as the rural landscape from the film.

-Mononoke Village will be a Princess Mononoke-style area.
-It is inspired by the film’s setting of Irontown (Tatara), which is protected by a lake and high walls.
-It will house a sculpture of a Tatarigami spirit monster, the boar god Lord Okkoto and more mystical creatures.
-The land will transport visitors back to the Muromachi period (1336 – 1573) when the film is set.
+Mononoke Village is a Princess Mononoke-style area in Ghibli Park.
+It is inspired by the film’s setting of Irontown (Tatara), protected by a lake and high walls.
+It houses a sculpture of a Tatarigami spirit monster, the boar god Lord Okkoto and more mystical creatures.
+The land transports visitors back to the Muromachi period (1336 – 1573) when the film is set.

 Life-size Howl’s Moving Castle